This is my guide to what to see and do in Broome, no matter how many days you have to explore this part of the Kimberley.

 If you’re looking for traditional sightseeing activities, your options increase if you take a day trip out of town.
 But if you’re in the group that is happy to eat, drink and be merry, (like me!) there’s enough to keep you occupied for a solid week or more.
 Here are my recommendations on what to see and do in Broome no matter how much time you have.

 One note of warning.
-On a recent trip there was a shark sighting and no audible alarm was sounded.
+On a trip in August 2020 there was a shark sighting and no audible alarm was sounded.
 The surf lifesavers evacuated everyone from the water but those further away didn’t get the message.
 So if you’re in the water and the rest of the water is empty on a 30 degree day, you should probably get out as well!
 On a side note, I was told ‘well, at least it isn’t a crocodile!’
 Crikey!!

 A note on the tides.
 Unlike the southern part of the state, Cable Beach has major tide variations throughout the day.
 As a result, the beach looks completely different within a four hour time period.
 While your experience will unlikely be affected by where the water line is, if you’re renting bikes and want to ride along the sand, you’ll want the tide to be low.

 Check the tide maps here.

-Also, the water isn’t as warm as you might expect, with the temperature hitting about 22 degrees in August.
+Also, the water isn’t as warm as you might expect, with the water temperature hitting about 22 degrees in August.
 So very brisk for cooling off after baking in the sun!

 Where to rent beach gear in Broome